bonitasoft/bonita-doc/md/ui-designer-overview.md

 ## Page structure

-A page (but also a form or a layout) is constructed as a vertical arrangement of rows.
+A page (but also a form or a layout) is constraucted as a vertical arrangement of rows.
 A row is a mechanism for aligning widgets, from top left to bottom right.
 When you create a new, empty, page, it contains a row.
 A row occupies the whole width of the page, which is considered to be 12 units.
 The actual width is calculated when the page is displayed.
 The rows are indicated by a thin pale grey rectangle on the left side of the whiteboard.

 To move or delete a row, position your mouse in the row, and the row toolbar is displayed.